tsvetomir/xlf-translate/README.md

 <component i18n-hello="localized-component-hello" hello="Hello from Localized Component"></component>
 ```

-The key will end-up in the messages file:
+The key will end-up in the messages file as a "note from description":

 ```xml
 <trans-unit id="63587ed5b07c28dbb733d562ffeca4ee181c37c6" datatype="html">